intershop/intershop-pwa/docs/concepts/state-management.md

 - _foo.selectors.ts_: This file exports all selectors working on the state of `foo`.

 - _index.ts_: This file exports the public API for the state of the `foo` substate.
-In here all specific selectors and actions are exported.
+This includes all specific selectors and actions.

 Furthermore, the state of foobar is aggregated in two files: